IEE-TUGraz/UrbanHeatOpt/docs/_sources/structparam.rst.txt

 **Local Production Exclusion (No Double Heating)**

-If no double heating is allowed ($\delta^{DoubH} = 0$) all nodes which are connected to the district heating network cannot provide local heating anymore.
+If no double heating is allowed (:math:`\delta^{DoubH} = 0`) all nodes which are connected to the district heating network cannot provide local heating anymore.

 .. math::